henryhjia/flask_stock_plot/README.md

   To run locally:
   1. $ source venv/bin/activate
-  2. $ pip install -r requirements.tx
+  2. $ pip install -r requirements.txt
   3. $ python app.py
   4. On your browser, go to http://127.0.0.0:5000
      The Stock Viewer GUI will appears and you can enter required data to get result.